-Steven Blane is a singer-songwriter in the Americana genre.
+Steven Blane is a singer-songwriter in the Americana-Jazz genres.
 His style incorporates a pop influence along with a 1950’s rock vibe that gives his sound a unique signature.

 Latest review by The Ark of Music now live.
 Read the full article here.